 • Try making the idea clear to a friend without referring to your book or notes.
 Explaining information to someone else is a highly effective way of learning it.

-Next, you can learn more about writing a CIP exam, or view sample exam formats.
+Next, you can learn more about writing a CIP exam.

 For additional help, download the Institute's mobile app for free and access The Dictionary of Insurance, receive a free pack of 10 practice multiple choice questions, and even get your grades on the go!